Bobby Grant (Brookside): Analysis in books

 Labour MP Rupa Huq has analysed Bobby's role in Brookside.

 Bobby's reach in popular culture has seen him mentioned in various print books.
 In The Who's Who of Soap Operas, author Anthony Hayward opined that Tomlinson "was perfect for the role of Bobby Grant" given his connections to construction site pickets.
 Kay Nicholls, author of the book Real Soap: Brookside likened Bobby to a "big bear father figure" and was "generally angry about something."
 Nicholls believed Bobby was originally "embarrassed" about living on Brookside Close and that he transformed into a "boorish trade unionist district secretary".
 They also branded Bobby and Sheila Brookside's "true grit originals".
 Kibble-White (Phil Redmond's 20 Years of Brookside) wrote that "Tomlinson provided not just Brookside, but British television, with one of its most overtly political characters."
 Eleanor Levy from the Record Mirror branded Bobby and Sheila "the most overtly political characters on the Close."
 Author of Making Sense of Suburbia through Popular Culture, Rupa Huq stated that via Bobby, Brookside writers explored the "1980s in spirit for dealing with the crises of deindustrialisation and emasculated trade union power."

 In the book, British TV Comedies, Angela Krewani wrote that Tomlinson and Johnston "figure as the anchor couple" of Brookside.
 She compared Bobby to Ken Loach's film characters and delineated him as "outspoken about his left-wing positions.
 His extreme political positions conflate with the soap's focus on socially controversial topics."
 Dorothy Hobson (Soap Opera) believed that Brookside writers were sensitive about social subjects such as the recession.
-Using the Grants as her example, Hobson described Bobby as a working class shop steward which results in his family being directly effected by the recession.
+Using the Grants as her example, Hobson described Bobby as a working class shop steward which results in his family being directly affected by the recession.
 In a positive critique, Hilary Kingsley, author of Soapbox wrote that Bobby was the "first hero" of a soap opera to care about things other than his family.
 He cared about "the unglamorous-factory floor" type of politics.
 She believed that his "political integrity" during the early 1980s made him "the darling of the trendy left".
 Describing Bobby's appearance and style, Kingsley assessed that there is "nothing glamorous about Bobby Grant.
 He's bearded, burly, wears awful clothes and barks" at his family.
 She added he is "a beer-guzzler, a good mate, a man's man" who is "played with total conviction" by Tomlinson.